videlalvaro/fabric-kafka-sample/README.md

 In this quickstart you have learned how to send data from Kafka to [Synapse Real-time Analytics in Fabric](https://learn.microsoft.com/fabric/real-time-analytics/overview).

-You have learned how to create an Eventstream, that uses a Custom App as source for receiving data from Kafka.
+You learned how to create an Eventstream, that uses a Custom App as source for receiving data from Kafka.

-You have also ran your first KQL Query.
+You have also ran your first KQL Query, and now are ready to explore the world of real-time analytics.
+Time to create your first Power BI report!

 # Keep learning